zju3dv/UDOLO/README.md

 <br/>

-## ETA
+## Code Release ETA
-The code will released within this week.
+The code will be released within this week.

 ## TODO List
 - [ ] Code for training and test.